andreymason/clicksnap-bot/README.md

 ## Usage
 1. **Installation**: Ensure you have Python installed on your system.
-2. **Dependencies**: Install the required dependencies by installing from the requirements file:
+2. **Dependencies**: Install the required dependencies by running:

    ```
    pip install -r requirements.txt
    ```

+   This will install the necessary packages listed in the requirements.txt file.

 3. **Configuration**: Replace placeholders in the script with your actual Clickasnap account credentials (`USERNAME`, `EMAIL`, `PASSWORD`).

 4. **Cron Job**: Set up a cron job to run the script periodically.
 For example, to run the script every 15 minutes, add the following line to your crontab:

    ```